GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 used by the JIRA server as different versions of JIRA can have different workflow actions.

 **Note:** Velocity comments were deprecated in Gerrit 2.14 and will be removed in Gerrit 2.16/3.0;
-the `actions-@Plugin@.config` needs to be changed accordingly.
+the `actions-@PLUGIN@.config` needs to be changed accordingly.
 For example, to use Soy comments instead of velocity comments:

     [rule "open"]